Archive for May, 2010

 An Immovable Object

-Well, I was only 5, after all.
 Eventually my brain grew complex enough in its thinking that I was able to comprehend a world where I was not at the center, not creating each new day simply by opening my eyes.

-There are adults who cannot, who seem strangely bent on destroying what mankind has spent a millennia building.
-They call themselves "Christian Reconstructionists, I guess because they want to reconstruct the dark ages.
 For them, all learning, all progress in compassion and human rights, practically time itself stopped on the day the Bible was written.
 Or maybe it was on the day the King James translation was finished….

-You know what- they aren’t very clear on that part, but they are clear that the laws by which everyone in America should be required to live- Catholics, Methodists, Buddhists, agnostics, Jews, everyone- are the laws of their religion.
+Uh…you know what- they aren’t very clear on that part, but they are clear that the laws by which everyone in America should be required to live- Catholics, Methodists, Buddhists, agnostics, Jews, everyone- are the laws of their religion.

 But at least we were allowed to opt out of the game if we didn’t like the rules.
 No such choice here.
 The God of Love, it seems, frowns on choice.